vinitparekh17/testchecking/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcS0hR55oLmudAUGPLtYaoT6FninNxRAvv2XxdKWE0LMuQ&s" align="right">

-# This repo is made to lern JEST framework
+# This repo is made to learn JEST framework

 ## What is **JEST**?
 Jest is the testing framework build by fackbook.
 It is used to test React App and most commonly javascript with focus of simplicity.